Homemade Garam Masala-nut free

 My family eventually leaned in and listened to what we needed from them in order to keep our girl safe.
 We didn’t have to give up on the traditional foods from our culture because of food allergies.
 We’re still able to enjoy these foods with family and friends by planning ahead, researching products and getting creative in the kitchen.

-Today there are options for purchasing reliably sourced nut-free spices to make your own homemade batch of garam masala.
+Today there are options for purchasing reliably sourced nut-free spices to make your own homemade garam masala.
 I’ve included a few of our favorite spice brands in the notes section below.

 Garam Masala can be used to season a variety of South Asian dishes such as dal; often added at the end of cooking but not always.
-You can use it as part of a marinade by mixing in with yogurt and lemon juice, sprinkle on popcorn or roasted chickpeas, top yogurt, soups and dips.
+You can use your homemade garam masala recipe as part of a marinade by mixing in with yogurt and lemon juice, sprinkle on popcorn or roasted chickpeas, top yogurt, soups and dips.

 For more on storing spices, check out this guide.

-I’ll be sharing how to use this allergy-friendly garam masala soon, as part of our Flavors of Culture series.Print
+I’ll be sharing how to use this homemade garam masala soon, as part of our Flavors of Culture series.Print

-Allergy-Friendly Garam Masala can be used in dips, yogurt, sprinkle on top of popcorn, roasted chickpeas and more!
-Garam Masala is nut-free (top 8 allergen free), sesame free and vegan.
+Homemade Garam Masala can be used in dips, yogurt, sprinkle on top of popcorn, roasted chickpeas and more!
+This homemade garam masala is nut-free (top 8 allergen free), sesame free and vegan.

 *All spices listed are for whole spices